 As summarized above, there are several communities that have stormwater deficiencies and all areas outside of Colonial Heights Maintenance District, Lincoln Village Maintenance District, Pacific Gardens Sanitary District, Country Club Sanitary District, and the City of Stockton Assessment District in the vicinity of Alpine would need new sewer lines to accommodate growth in demand.
 There are several ways that services to these areas could be improved, including annexation to the City of Stockton and connection to the City's existing and planned infrastructure.
 For most of these areas, the City has provided a backbone sanitary sewer system, so connection to public treatment systems is a viable option.
 Generally, funding sources for other needed system improvements include CFDs, taxes, bonds, grants, and exactions.
 Some financing mechanisms may, however, be difficult to use because they require voter approval.
 For this reason, grants are often used for infrastructure improvements to reduce the cost burden for taxpayers, although grant programs can be very competitive and, thus, not a reliable source of funding.
-Given the City Council's July 2018, the establishment of CFDs may be the most promising way to ensure necessary improvements can be funded and maintained.
+Given the City Council's July 2018, the establishment of CFDs may be the most promising way to ensure necessary improvements can be funded and maintainedmost communities have adequate infrastructure.
+For those communities with deficient infrastructure, there are funding sources available.
+Primary funding sources for local government infrastructure improvements include taxes, bonds, grants, and exactions.
+However, these financing mechanisms may be difficult to use because they require voter approval.
+For this reason, grants are often used for infrastructure improvements to reduce the cost burden for tax payers.